sallymeiw88-byte/data-analyst-portfolio/python-air-pollution-analysis/README.md

 # 🌫️ Air Pollution Analysis by Location (Python)

 ## 📌 Project Overview
-This project analyzes air pollution (PM2.5) measurements to identify which locations have the highest monitoring coverage and their average pollution levels.
+This project analyzes global air pollution (PM2.5) data to evaluate pollution levels and data coverage across different locations.

-The analysis focuses on understanding pollution intensity and data availability across different locations using Python and Pandas.
+The goal is to transform raw environmental data into structured insights by applying data cleaning, aggregation, and analysis techniques using Python and Pandas.

 ## 🎯 Business Questions
 - Which locations have the highest number of pollution measurements?
-- What is the average PM2.5 level for each location?
+- What are the average PM2.5 levels by location?

 ## 🗂️ Dataset
-**openaq_pm25.csv** — Air quality measurements collected from sensors around the world.
+**openaq_pm25.csv** — Air quality measurements collected from sensors worldwide.

 **Key columns used:**
 - `location`: Sensor location